zetamoon/seven-nights-reverse-calculator/README.md

 # Seven Knights Reverse Stat Calculator

-This is a stat calculator for the game **Seven Knights**, designed to help players optimize their character builds.
+This is a stat calculator for the game **Seven Knights Reverse**, designed to help players optimize their character builds.
 It allows you to compare two different sets of stats (Set A and Set B) to see how changes affect your overall damage output.

-The "reverse" in the name implies that it helps you work backward from a desired damage output to see what stats are needed, or more accurately, it lets you reverse-engineer the best stat allocation by comparing different setups.

 ## Features